Brexit: implications for dispute resolution

 In the event of the Withdrawal Agreement being signed and ratified, the UK will effectively continue to be treated as a Member State during the transition period, so the reciprocal arrangements in respect of jurisdiction and recognition of judgments will continue during the transition period.
 Our Briefing Note “The Withdrawal Agreement: impact on civil jurisdiction and judicial cooperation” highlights those provisions in the draft Agreement which are particularly relevant to the recognition of English choice of law and court clauses, English judgments and the authority of the Court of Justice of the European Union.

-In the event that a Withdrawal Agreement is not agreed or the Article 50 process is not extended prior to 29 March 2019 the UK will exit the European Union on 29 March 2019 with “no deal”.
+The European Council and the UK Government agreed to extend the Article 50 process; currently, the position is that unless the Withdrawal Agreement is agreed the UK will exit the European Union on 31 October 2019 with “no deal”.
 A No Deal Brexit will lead to the immediate loss of the reciprocal arrangements under the current regime, so will have an immediate impact upon the rules governing choice of law, the recognition of jurisdiction clauses and the enforcement of English court judgments.
 We outline the position in the event of a “no deal Brexit” in our Briefing Note “Jurisdiction and Governing Law after a No Deal Brexit – the state of play”.
 In summary: